Andreinecula98/RESTful-API-Catalog_Product/README.md

 At the part of rate limit, I made a counter of 3 requests and a time of 30 seconds in case of error.

-Because it is the first time I worked with api I don't know how to do the rate limit part, but I attached also a version with a version with html and php form.
+Because it is the first time I worked with api I don't know how to do the rate limit part, but I attached also a version with html and php form.